Sintattica/atk/doc/TUTORIAL.md

 └── web
     ├── bundles
     │   └── atk -> ../../vendor/sintattica/atk/src/Resources/public
+    ├── index.php
+    └── images
+        ├── brand_logo.png
-    └── index.php
+        └── login_logo.png
 ```

 Let's take a quick look to some files and directories:

 - composer.json: It is the composer dependencies file, any time you need a new software librry you should add its name here and run **composer update**.
 - The config direcory contains the configuration files.
-- The src directory: Our work will go mainly in this directory, this is the diretory where our application sources will reside, more specifically in the modules directory.
+- The src directory: Our work will go mainly in this directory, this is the directory where our application sources will reside, more specifically in the modules directory.
 - The var directory is for temporary files
 - The web directory is the directory that will need to be served by a web server (Apache, Nginx, Lighttpd or any other).